nanostores/i18n/README.md

 ### Processors

-Global translation processor applied to all messages.
+You can register own custom type for translations to choose translation according to some state (and change translation on state changes).

-For instance, we can create screen size transform:
+For instance, here is an example of changing translation depending on screen size:

 ```js
 // stores/i18n.js